API Transformer Recipes: Enabling Postman’s Team Sharing Features for OpenAPI Users

 Postman’s easy-to-use and rich interface attracts a large number of users.
 If you have a team working on APIs, it offers team workspaces to let your team efficiently and effectively collaborate over those APIs while establishing a single source of truth.

 Postman has also exposed their API using which you and your team members can easily push the latest collections/API specifications from within your applications.

 From OpenAPI to Postman

-OpenAPI is a preferred choice of majority of the users out there due to its extensive support of a wide range of APIs and a strong community.
+OpenAPI is a preferred choice of the majority of the users out there due to its extensive support of a wide range of APIs and a strong community.
 While there are tools out there that support team collaboration for OpenAPI files e.g. SwaggerHub, it may be that you are on the lookout for alternatives.
-The reasons to that are purely dependant on personal preferences, the type of project you are working on or the size of your team.
+Reasons that are purely dependent on personal preferences, the type of project you are working on, or the size of your team.
 So if you maintain your specs in OpenAPI but are looking to use Postman, simply including API Transformer in your workflow will help achieve your goal.

 One of our customers Phil Sturgeon, who works at WeWork, maintains specs in OpenAPI but uses Postman to share them with his team.
 To streamline this workflow, he makes use of API Transformer.
 You can check out his blog here to learn more.